SherryYang1122/DroneSynthesis2DOA/README.md

 --beta
 --mask
 ```
+beta: Adds a weighting factor β to GCC-PHAT to retain partial magnitude information, improving robustness in low-SNR conditions.
+Default: 0.7.

+mask: Applies a binary frequency mask (250 Hz–7000 Hz) in GCC-PHAT to keep relevant components and suppress noise.

+Both options can be used together for enhanced performance.

 ## 6️⃣ Evaluation for Traditional DOA Estimation Methods
 Evaluate predictions vs ground truth on signal processing methods:
 ```bash